igniterealtime/Smack/documentation/extensions/invitation.md

   * Listen for Invitations

 **XEP related:** N/A -- this protocol is outdated now that the Multi-User Chat (MUC) XEP is available ([XEP-45](http://www.xmpp.org/extensions/xep-0045.html)).
 However, most existing clients still use this older protocol.
 Once MUC support becomes more widespread, this API may be deprecated.
+**XEP related:** Now there is support for XEP-0249: Direct MUC Invitations.

 Inviting Other Users
 --------------------